 Kwicksilver®’s wheel repair methods are so exact there is no discernible difference between the fully reconditioned rim and a new replacement rim from the dealer.
 “Kwicksilver® has brought wheel repair to a whole new level.
 Most customers think they’re looking at a new rim – they’re just amazed,” says Smith.
 With many aftermarket wheels the only solution may be repair.
 Many aftermarket rim styles are discontinued after a year or so.
 Consequently, if you bend an aftermarket rim on a pothole you’re faced with buying four new wheels.
 Now Kwicksilver® is providing an alternative for a fraction of the cost.

-According to SEMA, a trade organization dedicated to the automotive aftermarket, “wheels are the first modification consumers make to their vehicles,” by a wide margin.
+According to SEMA, a trade organization dedicated to the toddler convertible seat aftermarket, “wheels are the first modification consumers make to their vehicles,” by a wide margin.
 “Rims are becoming very much a fashion statement.
 This is a growing trend that doesn’t appear to be slowing down,” says Smith.